Finding a Nonreligious, Agnostic, or Atheist Rehab Near Me

 Religion and Substance Abuse

-There is a large body of research studies going back decades to the present time that investigates the contribution of spirituality and religious beliefs to recovery from substance use disorders.
-The overall body of evidence suggests that individuals who adopt a “spiritual” or “religious” aspect to recovery often express greater life satisfaction and may have improved physical health.
+There is a large body of research studies going back decades to the present time that investigates the contribution of spirituality and religious beliefs to recovery from substance use disorders.1 The overall body of evidence suggests that individuals who adopt a “spiritual” or “religious” aspect to recovery often express greater life satisfaction and may have improved physical health.
 However, the evidence is hard to interpret because the methodology used in many of the studies is poor.

-People who incorporate their religion into recovery or adopt a spiritual approach to recovery may be implementing protective factors that mediate the stresses in their life and reduce the potential for relapse.
-Individuals who have committed spiritual or religious beliefs appear to have lower rates of substance abuse than those who do not.
+People who incorporate their religion into recovery or adopt a spiritual approach to recovery may be implementing protective factors that mediate the stresses in their life and reduce the potential for relapse.2 Individuals who have committed spiritual or religious beliefs appear to have lower rates of substance misuse than those who do not.
 There does appear to be evidence that individuals in recovery who have spiritual and religious convictions may have better overall outcomes than those who don’t.

 Nonetheless, programs that embrace spirituality and religion such as 12-Step programs are often criticized for their adherence to these components of recovery.
-Moreover, most of the research that is available regarding 12-Step programs like Alcoholics Anonymous does not suggest that these programs are any more successful than recovery programs that have no religious or spiritual component to them.
+Moreover, most of the research that is available regarding 12-Step programs like Alcoholics Anonymous does not suggest that these programs are any more successful than recovery programs that have no religious or spiritual component to them.3

 The medical profession has recognized how religious beliefs can affect treatment approaches for numerous conditions.
 Medical professionals are often encouraged to be cognizant of the different religious and spiritual belief systems in their clients in order to better serve them.